- Why would I consider weight loss surgery in Mexico?

 - What additional costs and fees are there?

 Any food or drink outside of the hospital is not covered in the patient package.
-We can arrange for one of our drivers to give you a tour around the city or its surroundings for an additional fee.

 - Can anyone accompany me?